 Fines For Non-Compliance:

 Your local government can check your pool to find out whether or not it meets the pool safety standard.
 Complaints from neighbours about swimming pool issues are always confidential and must always be investigated by Council no matter how small they may seem.
-If your pool doesn’t meet the pool safety parameter, the local government can and do issue an on-the-spot fines.
-The main way you pool becomes known to Council is via anonymous complaints.
+If your pool doesn’t meet the pool safety parameter, the local government can and do issue on-the-spot fines.
+The main way your pool becomes known to Council is via anonymous complaints.

 How to make your pool compliant & avoid a penalty?

 To make your pool compliant & avoid a fine, you can: